Marysville, Washington: Utilities

 Electric power in Marysville is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that sources most of its electricity from the federal Bonneville Power Administration (BPA).
 The BPA operates the region's system of electrical transmission lines, including Path 3, a major national transmission corridor running along the eastern side of Marysville towards British Columbia.
 Puget Sound Energy provides natural gas to Marysville residents and businesses; two major north–south gas pipelines run through eastern Marysville and are maintained by the Olympic Pipeline Company, a subsidiary of BP, and the Northwest Pipeline Company, a subsidiary of Williams Companies.

 The City of Marysville provides municipal solid waste collection and disposal services, while contracting Waste Management for mandatory single-stream recycling and optional yard waste disposal.
 The municipal government also provides water and wastewater treatment to residents and businesses within city limits and in the surrounding area.
 Marysville's water system is granted water rights for up to 20.71 e6USgal/day, sourced from the Stillaguamish River, Spada Lake, and a well at Edward Springs near Lake Goodwin.
 The water system includes several pumping stations and over 297.6 mi of water pipes.
 Marysville's wastewater system empties into a wastewater treatment plant south of the city with a daily capacity of 20,143 lbs/day.
 The city has 210 mi of sewage pipeline and 15 pump stations.
 Stormwater treatment is also handled by the municipal Public Works Department and consists of 185 mi of storm lines, 11,914 storm drains, and 346 detention ponds.
 The city built a 7 acre regional stormwater treatment plant in 2003 and took control of local treatment in 2007.
 Areas annexed into the city of Marysville are transferred to municipal water and waste services through agreements between the city and the Snohomish County PUD.

+Marysville is served by three telecommunications companies that provide cable television, landline telephone, and Internet service: Comcast Xfinity and Astound Broadband (formerly Wave Broadband) service the city using coaxial cable, with the latter primarily present in North Lakewood, whereas Ziply Fiber uses digital subscriber line (DSL) and fiber-optic cable.